 Kim Kardashian did not damage Marilyn’s dress, according to the firm that lent it to her

-New York, June 17 (EFE).- The American model Kim Kardashian did not damage the historic Marilyn Monroe dress that she wore last May at the Gala of the Metropolitan Museum of New York, according to a statement from the firm that lent it to her. , the “Ripley’s believe it or not!” franchise.
+The American model Kim Kardashian did not damage the historic Marilyn Monroe dress that she wore last May at the Gala of the Metropolitan Museum of New York, according to a statement from the firm that lent it to her, the franchise “Ripley’s believe it or not! ”.

 Scott Forner, who claims to have the largest private collection of Monroe’s files and personal items, shared photos on his website and on social networks comparing the state of the dress “before and after” that Kardashian put it on to attend the exclusive event that It is held every year in New York.